 Here are a few other things I did in 2025:

 We had an amazing time at the wedding in Aruba and also got to spend some time exploring the island and relaxing on the beach.
-In Peru, we spent 5 days at an Eco Lodge in the Amazon Rainforest, where we camped in the jungle and saw so many amazing animals.
-Then we spent a few days in Ollantaytambo, a village in the Sacred Valley.
-After that we did the Inca Trail to Machu Picchu, a 4-day trek on the ancient stone path built by the Incas.
-The trip ended with several days in Cusco, where we both got the flu.
-Overall though, it was an amazing trip.
+In Peru, we spent 5 days at an Eco Lodge in the Amazon Rainforest, where we camped in the jungle, saw sooo many animals, learned about the river community cultures, and swam in the river.
+It was unlike anything I’ve ever done, and it was amazing.

 I'm Abby Shepard, a wedding and elopement photographer based in Boulder, Colorado.
 I document real moments with bright, bold, natural images and help you have a meaningful & fun wedding day.